-The rise of beginner digital SLR cameras has generated a great new following in photography.
-Amateur photographers find they now have more control over their photographs and ample opportunity to experiment outside the ‘point and shoot’ mentality.
+The rise of beginner DSLR cameras has generated a great new following in photography.
+Amateur photographers find they now have more control over their photographs and ample opportunity to experiment outside the point-and-shoot mentality.
 No longer do they have to wait until the whole roll of film has been exposed and then processed, often finding that the exposure wasn’t right on that one or it was out of focus on another.
 Now the shots can be viewed immediately and appropriate corrective steps taken at relatively little cost.
-No longer ‘a moment lost’.
+No longer a moment lost.

 This rise in popularity of photography has also spawned many post-processing computer applications.
-Admittedly some were around before the digital age, but many more have been born into the age, and one particular post processing methodology – HDR, or High Dynamic Range, is rapidly gaining in popularity.
+Admittedly some were around before the digital age, but many more have been born into the age.
+One particular post-processing methodology, HDR (or High Dynamic Range), is rapidly gaining popularity.

-High Dynamic Range (HDR), as the name suggests, attempts to extend the light and tonal range of images taken under normal conditions, and once a balanced HDR image is compared with the original shot the results are often outstanding.
-Ever hear the expression, “You just had to be there’, when someone is showing off photographs?
+HDR, as the name suggests, attempts to extend the light and tonal range of images taken under normal conditions.
+And once a balanced HDR image is compared with the original shot the results are often outstanding.
+Ever hear the expression, “You just had to be there,” when someone is showing off photographs?
 What they are really saying is that their camera just cannot compete with the human eye when capturing the total range of light and dark areas in an image.
 OK.
-So it is about light, right?
+So it’s about light, right?
 So why don’t we take more than one shot of the same scene at different shutter speeds and then combine them in a way to get the best of all of them?
 That is exactly what we do to prepare for HDR processing.
 Here are the requirements and steps to generate an HDR image.

-1. A camera with the capability to adjust exposure settings (bracketing preferred).
-If you have a camera with a bracketed function and multiple shot capability, with a quick scan through the manual you will find out how to take say three shots of the same scene: one at normal exposure, one say two stops below normal, and another two stops above.
+- A camera with the capability to adjust exposure settings (bracketing preferred).
+If you have a camera with a bracketed function and multiple shot capability, with a quick scan through the manual you will find out how to take say three shots of the same scene: one at normal exposure, one say two stops below normal and another two stops above.

-2. A sturdy tripod.
-If you are going to be taking multiple shots it will help if there is as little camera movement as possible between shots.
+- A sturdy tripod.
+If you’re going to be taking multiple shots it will help if there is as little camera movement as possible between shots.

-Note: if you don’t have bracketing or multiple shot then you will have to manually change the shutter speed between shots–but don’t move the camera!
+Note: If you don’t have bracketing or multiple shots then you will have to manually change the shutter speed between shots–but don’t move the camera!